 There are a number of diets that may be helpful in mitigating SIBO symptoms.
 You’ll find several popular diets listed here and my thoughts on them.
 With SIBO, symptoms can be extremely varied and one diet doesn’t work for everyone.
-Once you’re system is stable, testing new foods on any diet is important to allow for a wider diet.
+Once your system is stable, testing new foods on any diet is important to allow for a wider diet.

 SIBO Specific Diet (SSD):